 The Benefits of a Central AC Unit

-Central air conditioning systems make use of the ductwork system to distribute cooled air throughout each room.
-An air handler that has an air filter that collects particles regulates the airflow.
+Central air conditioning systems make use of the ductwork system to distribute cooled air in every room.
+An air handler with filters that trap particulates regulates the airflow.

-The unit is typically situated in a small enclosure that is outside the home.
-The unit’s quiet operation will enhance your comfort, since it will prevent the constant hum and whirr of window AC units from disrupting indoor serenity.
+The unit is usually housed in a small enclosure located outside the home.
+The unit’s quiet operation will increase your comfort as it will prevent the constant hum and whirr of window AC units from disrupting your indoor peace.

 Energy Efficiency

-Central air conditioners consume more energy than wall-mounted units do, modern systems are more efficient than the models of the past.
-The refrigerant that ozone depletes R22 was phased out in 2006 and replaced by a green product called 410A Manufacturers are constantly experimenting with new technologies to aid in the reduction of energy.
+While it’s true that central air conditioners consume more energy to operate than a wall-mounted unit however, the reality is that today’s systems are more efficient than those in the past.
+The ozone-depleting refrigerant R22 was eliminated in 2006 and has been replaced by a green product known as 410A Manufacturers are constantly developing new technologies to help their systems consume less energy.

-Central AC systems, unlike window AC units, which are designed to cool only the area in which they’re installed, can distribute cool air throughout your home with air ducts.
-The cooling process begins when your thermostat tells the air handler to start cycling on.
-The air handler pulls hot air from your home and then passes it over the evaporator coil that is filled with cool refrigerant.
-The heat in the air causes refrigerant to absorb energy, and then transform into a gas.
-The compressor then increases the temperature and pressure of the refrigerant.
-As it pumps, heat is pushed away from the evaporator back into your home, where it will be cooled and distributed through the ductwork.
+Unlike window AC units, which are specifically designed to cool the room in which they are installed central AC systems can distribute cool air throughout your home with air ducts.
+The cooling process starts when your thermostat signals that the air handler needs to begin to cycle.
+The air handler draws warm air from your living spaces and then it is pushed through the evaporator coil, which is filled with cool refrigerant.
+The heat from the air causes refrigerant absorb energy, and then transform into gas.
+This refrigerant is then pumped to the outdoor unit, where the compressor raises its temperature and pressure.
+As it pumps it, it carries the heat away from the evaporator coil, and then back into the home to be cooled and distributed through your ductwork again.

-The reality is that central AC systems are the most efficient option for managing the temperature of large areas.
-They are able to continuously cool rooms that are further away than a single wall AC unit can and also provide better energy efficiency in general.
+The truth is that central AC systems are the most efficient option for regulating the temperature of large spaces.
+They can cool rooms that are farther away from a single AC unit and also have higher energy efficiency.

-It could be that, based on how well insulated and sealed your home is and the layout, a mini-split conditioner will save you more energy than central air cooling.
-Mini-splits differ from central ACs, however they are more efficient, as they do not rely on ductwork.
-Ductwork leaks can cause the system overwork in order to cool your home to the desired temperature.
-Talk to an HVAC specialist from your local Dallas heating company if want to learn more about energy-efficient options for cooling your home.
-They can assist you in finding the ideal solution for your needs.
+It could be that, based on how well sealed and insulated your home is and the layout, a mini-split air conditioner can save you more energy than central air cooling.
+Mini-splits operate differently than central AC however they’re usually more efficient due to the fact that they do not rely on ductwork which could leak and cause the system to over-work to keep your home at the desired temperature.
+Talk to an HVAC expert from your local Dallas heating company if want to know more about energy efficient options for cooling your home.
+They’ll be able to help you choose the best solution for your particular requirements.

 Convenience

-Central air conditioning systems aren’t only energy efficient and comfortable, but they also provide a great amount of convenience.
-These systems can cool the entire business or home with only one unit and don’t need ducts as window units do.
-They’re also generally equipped with high-quality air filters that can help to keep allergens and pollutants out of the air.
-This is particularly beneficial for people suffering from respiratory conditions or allergies.
+In addition to energy efficiency and comfort central air conditioning systems provide a lot of convenience.
+These systems are able to cool an entire home or office in just one unit and do not require ducts as window units do.
+They are also usually equipped with top-quality air filters that can help to keep pollutants and allergens out of the air.
+This is especially helpful for individuals who suffer from respiratory conditions or allergies.

-Central AC is a popular cooling system, and with good reason.
-It’s perfect for homes that already have ductwork and want an effective cooling solution.
-These systems can cool every room with a single vent.
-They can also be paired with home zoned thermostats that allow you to control the cooling needs of different areas within your home.
+Central AC is one of the most well-known kinds of cooling systems and with good reason.
+It is ideal for homes that already have ductwork and require a reliable cooling solution.
+These systems can cool all rooms by a single vent.
+They can also be used in conjunction with home zoned thermostats, which allow you to manage the cooling needs of different areas in your home.

-This is the most common AC system.
-It functions similarly to furnaces.
-Central air conditioners comprise an outdoor unit that blows warm air, and an indoor air handler that draws in cold or hot air from the ductwork.
-The refrigerant is pumped out of the air handler through the lines, which absorb heat.
-The cool air is pushed back into the air handler before being is circulated to other rooms via the ductwork.
+This is the most common kind of AC system and operates in a similar manner as a furnace.
+Central air conditioners comprise an outdoor unit that blows out warm air and a smaller indoor air handler that pulls in hot or cold air from the ductwork.
+The refrigerant is pumped out of the air handler through lines, absorbing heat.
+The cool air is returned to the air handler inside the home, and circulated through the ductwork to other rooms.

-An added benefit of a central air conditioning system is that it can also aid in reducing humidity.
+A central air conditioning system can also help reduce humidity.
 This is especially important in our humid climate.
-The air handler will remove excess moisture from your ductwork and then release it outside.
+The air handler will take excess moisture from your ductwork and then release it outside.
 This will help to stop mold and mildew from growing.

-If your current cooling system is nearing 15 years in age it’s time to consider replacing it with a brand new and better model.
-A new, high-end AC system will help you reduce your energy bills as well as safeguard the integrity of your ductwork.
-To find out more about Chancey & Reynolds’ cooling solutions, contact us.
-We can assist you in selecting the right air conditioner for your needs and budget.
+If your current cooling system is nearing 15 years old it’s time to think about replacing it with a new and improved model.
+A new, top-quality AC system will save you money on energy costs and will help ensure the integrity of your home’s ductwork.
+Contact Chancey & Reynolds to learn more about our cooling solutions.
+We can help you select the best air conditioner for your budget and needs.

 Maintenance

-Your air conditioner, just like any other major appliance requires regular maintenance to keep it running smoothly.
-Certain routine maintenance tasks can be performed by the homeowner while others should be left to licensed experts.
-The best way to avoid getting caught up of AC issues is to sign up for a maintenance agreement that usually comes with discounts on repairs and advantages such as priority scheduling.
+Your air conditioner, as any other major appliance needs regular maintenance to run smoothly.
+Some routine maintenance tasks can be performed by homeowners, while others are best left to licensed experts.
+The best way to avoid getting caught up of AC issues is to sign up for a maintenance contract, which often comes with discounts on repairs and perks like priority scheduling.

 Clean the Condenser Unit

-A condenser unit that is dirty can hinder air flow, decrease system efficiency, and increase the cost of energy.
-To prevent a build-up of dirt and other debris switch off the power supply to your compressor unit prior to you begin cleaning.
-Then, with an outdoor hose and rag, gently clean the blades and fins of your fan to remove dirt, twigs and leaves.
-After cleaning the blades, wipe them with a paper towel and spray to clean.
-Also, straighten any bent fins that might result from winds, or other weather conditions.
+A dirty condenser unit will hinder air flow, decrease the efficiency of the system and increase the cost of energy.
+To avoid the build-up of dirt and other debris, turn off the power supply to your compressor unit prior to you begin cleaning.
+Then with a garden hose, gently clean the coil fins and fan blades to remove dirt leaves, twigs and other debris.
+After cleaning the blades, wipe them with a paper towel and spray for sanitation.
+It is also recommended to straighten any bent fins, which may be caused by winds or other weather conditions.

 Line Sets

-If your central air conditioner is more than 10 years old, you must get a professional to examine the line sets, the copper tubes connecting the indoor air conditioning evaporator coil with the outdoor compressor and condenser unit.
-The lines are filled with refrigerant, and any cracks or corrosion can cause leaks that can result in inadequate cooling and higher cost of energy.
+If your central air conditioner is more than 10 years old, it is recommended to get a professional to examine the lines, the copper tubes connecting the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
+The lines carry refrigerant and any cracks or rust could cause leaks that can cause inadequate cooling and expensive cost of energy.

 Air Filter

-Change your air filter regularly to ensure it is clean and improve the efficiency of your air conditioning system.
-The frequency will vary based on the frequency at which the AC runs, the amount of furry family members, and the amount of dust is accumulated in your home.
-A standard air filter should last for about two weeks to one month during the cooling season.
+Change your air filter frequently to keep it clean and improve the performance of your air conditioning system.
+The frequency of changing your air filter depends on how often you use the AC, how many pets reside in the home, and how much dust gets accumulated.
+A standard air filter should last between two weeks and a month in the cooling season.

 Condensate Drain Line

-If the drain line for condensation is blocked by mold, algae, snails, or bugs, it can’t flush away the water that is collected by your evaporator coil in cooling.
-This could result in flooding of your home, water damage and the growth of mildew and mold.
-The float switch in your indoor coil will shut down the system if it detects a clogged drain line.
+If the drain line for your condensation becomes clogged by algae, mold, or bugs, the accumulated water on the evaporator coil will not be able to be flushed away.
+This could lead to flooding of your basement, water damage to your home, and even mold and mildew growth.
+In order to prevent this the float switch near your indoor evaporator coil will shut off the system if it detects that the drain line has become blocked.